Controversial P&O Ferries chief executive steps down

 The firm and its management was widely condemned in March 2022 when it sacked nearly 800 workers without consultation and replaced them with agency staff on lower wages.

-Mr Hebblethwaite resisted widespread calls from ministers and trade unions to resign after admitting to MPs that the company broke the law by not consulting with trade unions.
+Mr Hebblethwaite resisted widespread calls from ministers and trade unions to resign at the time after admitting to MPs that the company broke the law by not consulting with trade unions.

 He also told Parliament the agency workers’ pay averaged £5.50 per hour.